 6. No Control – Short-Term Movements in Individual Stocks: If you think the overall stock market fluctuates just imagine what all of the individual stocks that make up the market can do on a daily basis.
 When you invest in an individual stock here are just some of the factors that can move the stock on a particular day: earnings announcements, revisions, future outlooks, analyst opinions, the company’s industry, competitor’s results, input prices, rumors, fear & greed, supply & demand, and I could go on.

 Just know that there are so many working parts that the movement of the price of one stock will probably be very nonsensical on most days.
 Even if you are correct in your analysis other investors may not agree with you over the short-term.
 The control is out of your hands here and it lies at the feet of the collective market and its participants.

 You Do Control – Costs: It’s simple really.
 The more you trade the higher your transaction costs will be.
 The average expense ratio for an actively managed large cap mutual fund is about 1.30% a year.
 An S&P 500 index fund has an expense ratio as low as 0.10% per year.
 That’s a big difference to make up in performance each year through stock picking.

 A 1.20% difference doesn’t sound like a lot but over 30 years $10,000 grows to over $60,000 at 6.20% a year vs. only $43,000 at 5.00% a year.
 Keep it simple and keep your costs low by investing in index funds and limiting your transactions.

-Of course it’s no fun to focus on the things you can control.
+Of course, it’s no fun to focus on the things you can control.
 They are mostly long-term in nature and relatively boring when compared to blaming politics or the economy for all of our own problems.
-But get these decisions right and you can spend all the time you want debating the latest tax or spending policy that probably won’t get passed anyways.
+But get these decisions right and you can spend all the time you want debating the latest tax or spending policy that probably won’t get passed anyway.